 After estimating the model, we generate equilibrium outcomes of wages and teachers for the social planner, posted wages, and collective bargaining environments.
 The model predicts average wages of \$56,042 for the social planner, while predicting average wages of only \$52,329 for the posted wage setting.
 Each school district always pays lower wages to teachers in the posted wage setting compared to the social planner setting.
 Moreover, overall employment only drops from 113,237 to 112,201 teachers when moving from the social planner to the posted wage environment.
 Because demand and supply for labor are relatively inelastic, the monopsony distortion has larger effects on wages than on employment.
-In the collective bargaining setting, average wages are \$55,904 which is 7% higher than the oligopsonist solution and quite close to the social planner solution.
-However, the number of teachers falls from 113,237 to 106,976 as job rationing occurs under collective bargaining.
+In the collective bargaining setting, average wages are \$56,978 which is 9% higher than the oligopsonist solution and above the social planner solution.
+However, the number of teachers falls from 113,237 to 107,292 as job rationing occurs under collective bargaining.